TEFL Teaching Job

 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-• At least two years of experience in teaching English in secondary or in higher learning institutions
+• At least two years of experience teaching English in a higher learning institution

 • Experience in applying assessment strategies and developing appropriate project design

-• Ability to quickly adjust and work with students and lecturers of diverse backgrounds
+• Ability to quickly adjust and work with staff, students and faculty of diverse backgrounds

 • Demonstrated collaboration with people of various backgrounds and abilities